srujan-rai-k/Basic-Banking-System/README.md

-This is a simple dynamic website which was part of Internship by Sparks Foundation.
+This is a simple dynamic website which was part of Internship by The Sparks Foundation.

 Link to hosted website : http://denapay.atwebpages.com/